 Indie & cold

 Was formed to make womenswear trendy, bohemian, and girly.
-Through the creative direction of Cristina Villar, the brand is a reflection of her style: ultra feminine shabby chic with a retro touch.
+Through the creative direction of Cristina Villar, the brand is a reflection of her style: ultra-feminine shabby chic with a retro touch.

-They believe in using the artisan tradition, creating timeless collections focused on style rather than trend.
+They believe in using the artisan tradition, creating timeless collections focused on style rather than a trend.
 One of their main goals is for garments to have durability and quality.

 At Indie & Cold you can find flowy tops, comfortable knits, and trendy prints.